 A sombre day of remembrance was marked by the raising of the transgender flag and a moment of silence at the B.C.
 Legislature.

-The ceremony, marking Transgender Day of Remembrance, was held Sunday to reflect and mourn transgender, non-binary and two-spirit people who have been murdered this year and in years past.
+The ceremony, for Transgender Day of Remembrance, was held Saturday to reflect and mourn transgender, non-binary and two-spirit people who have been murdered this year and in past.